snowflakedb/snowflake-connector-net/README.md

 Bind Parameter
 --------------

+**Note**: Snowflake does not currently support variable binding in multi-statement SQL requests.

 This example shows how bound parameters are converted from C# data types to Snowflake data types.
 For example, if the data type of the Snowflake column